Need help with your Discussion

 E.C. and Creating Audit Report

-Select a publicly traded company using the U.S. Securities and Exchange Commission (SEC) EDGAR System at http://sec.gov/edgar/searchedgar/companysearch.html and submit to the instructor for approval.
+Select a publicly traded company using the U.S. Securities and Exchange Commission (SEC) EDGAR System at http://sec.gov/edgar/searchedgar/companysearch.html and submit it to the instructor for approval.
 Please note that each student must research a different company.
 Once the instructor has approved the company selection, obtain the Annual Report (Form 10K) and Proxy Statement (Form DEF 14A) of the company for the immediate past fiscal year.
 Review these documents in addition to Earnings Releases and other financial information available on the company’s Investor Relations website to evaluate the following items.

 E.C. and Creating Audit Report